immersive-web/webxr-ar-module/input-explainer.md

   let inputPose = event.frame.getInputPose(event.inputSource, xrReferenceSpace);
-  // Ignore the event if this input source is not capable of tracking. if (!inputPose || !inputPose.gripMatrix)
+  // Ignore the event if this input source is not capable of tracking. if (!inputPose || !inputPose.gripTransform)
     return;

   // Use the input source target ray to find a draggable object in the scene let ray = inputPose.targetRay;
   let hitResult = scene.hitTest(ray.origin, ray.direction);
   if (hitResult && hitResult.draggable) {
-    // Use the gripMatrix translation to drag the intersected object, rather than the target ray. activeDragInteraction = {
+    // Use the grip position to drag the intersected object, rather than the target ray. activeDragInteraction = {
       target: hitResult,
       targetStartPosition: hitResult.position,
       inputSource: event.inputSource,
-      inputSourceStartPosition: getTranslation(inputPose.gripMatrix);
+      inputSourceStartPosition: inputPose.gripTransform.position;
     };
   }
 }